Dusolina Giannini: Early life and education

-Born into a musical family in Philadelphia, Giannini was the daughter of Italian tenor Ferruccio Giannini (1868-1948), who came to the United States in 1885, and with whom she first studied, later studying with Marcella Sembrich in New York.
-Her mother was the violinist Antonietta Briglia.
-She began in concert in 1923, in New York, also appearing in England.
-She made her stage debut in Hamburg, as Aida and Santuzza, later appearing in Berlin, Vienna, London.
+Giannini's mother, born in Marsicovetere, was a violinist.
+Giannini's father, born in Ponte d'Arbia, was an opera singer and tenor.
+Giannini had five siblings, three of which survived to adulthood.
+Her siblings included Eufemia Giannini Gregory (1895-1979), a voice teacher at the Curtis Institute of Music, and Vittorio Giannini (1903–1966), a composer.
+Giannini's paternal cousin was Margaret Giannini.

+Giannini's first studied singing under her father, and later studied under Marcella Sembrich.

+Career

+Giannini began in concert in 1923, appearing as a substitute to Anna Case in Manhattan.
+In 1924, Giannini appeared in London and Havana.
+In 1925, Giannini made her operatic debut in Hamburg as Aida.

 She sang at the Salzburg Festival in 1934, as Donna Anna and Alice Ford, and made her debut at the Paris Opéra in 1936, as Donna Anna.
-In 1938, she created, in Hamburg, the role of Hester Prynne in The Scarlet Letter, an opera composed by her brother Vittorio Giannini (1903-1966).
+In 1938, she created, in Hamburg, the role of Hester Prynne in The Scarlet Letter, an opera composed by her brother Vittorio Giannini.

 She sang at the Metropolitan Opera from 1935 to 1942, also appearing at the Chicago City Opera Company (1938–42) and the San Francisco Opera (1939–43).
 She also took part in the first season of the New York City Opera in 1943, as Tosca.
-After the war, she continued appearing in Paris, London, Berlin, and Vienna, and then turned to teaching, notably in Zurich.
+After the war, she continued appearing in Paris, London, Berlin, and Vienna.

+In the 1960s Giannini retired from the opera, and became a music teacher.

+Voice

-Giannini's voice was a true dramatic soprano, backed by strong temperament and fine musicianship.
+Giannini's voice was a dramatic soprano, characterised by a strong temperament and fine musicianship.
 She can be heard on a complete recording of Aida from 1928, opposite Aureliano Pertile.

-Giannini's sister, Eufemia Giannini-Gregory, was a respected voice teacher at the Curtis Institute of Music in Philadelphia and taught Frank Guarrera, Judith Blegen and Anna Moffo.
+Personal life and death

+On the 26 December 1942, Giannini married Elmer Alan Richter (1888–1974) at her parent's home in Philadelphia.

-Giannini died in Zurich on June 29, 1986, at the age of 83.
+Giannini died in Zurich on 29 June 1986 at the age of 86.